 In addition to our affiliate program, there are other ways to get involved with us.
 Participate in one of our interview blitz weekends or sign up for our bootcamps – we have 2-hour bootcamps especially for consulting clubs, as well as 1-day and virtual courses.

 Has your club done something cool or interesting this year?
-Keep us posted on your consulting club activities by posting them to our Facebook page or as a comment below.
+Keep us posted on your consulting club activities by posting them to our LinkedIn page.
 If you think your story is good enough for a feature post, email us!